QuanCachan/Maven-Selenium-Junit-Archetype/README.md

 Introduction
 ============

-This archetype generates a small Maven project with Selenium WebDriver and Junit Test embedded.
+This archetype generates a Maven project with Selenium WebDriver and Junit Test embedded.

 To install the archetype in your local repo: